Portugal Golden Visa for UK Citizens: A Comprehensive Guide

 Portugal offers an affordable cost of living compared to other countries in Europe.

 As a British citizen, you will definitely notice the difference in prices while living in Portugal.
+And this price difference doesn’t only include food or transportation, but also includes education and healthcare.

-Public hospitals in Portugal offer free medical care for both citizens and residents of the country.
+Public hospitals in Portugal offer relatively free medical care for both citizens and residents of the country.
 Private clinics, however, offer medical care with fees, where you will get an appointment faster than the public ones, and very high-quality services, so having private healthcare is also an option.

-According to the World Health Organization’s Global Health Expenditure report, Portugal spent about 9.53 percent of its GDP on healthcare and the Portuguese National Health Service annually.
-You will also find different health insurance policies in Portugal that offer different packages for different prices, and most of them cover a good part of the full cost of treatment.
+You will also find health insurance policies in Portugal that offer various packages for different prices, and most of them cover a good part of the full cost of treatment.
 Some private clinics offer video consultations, which can be quite helpful.

 If you live in Portugal, you will have access to high-quality healthcare.
 Additionally, if you are covered or insured under a statutory social security scheme in an EEA country or Switzerland, you can obtain the European Health Insurance Card free of charge.
 This card allows you to receive medical care in member countries.

 International schools with British and international curricula